DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ### Reusing the existing Docker images

-The following Docker images hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3) allow to use Symfinder-TS without needing to build it.
+The following Docker images hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3) allow you to use Symfinder-TS without needing to build it.

 ```
 deathstar3/symfinder-ts-cli